Borosilicate glass: Other

 Aquarium heaters are sometimes made of borosilicate glass.
 Due to its high heat resistance, it can tolerate the significant temperature difference between the water and the nichrome heating element.

 Specialty glass smoking pipes for cannabis and tobacco can be made from borosilicate glass.
 The high heat resistance makes the pipes more durable.
 Some harm reduction organizations also give out borosilicate pipes intended for smoking crack cocaine, as the heat resistance prevents the glass from cracking, causing cuts and burns that can spread hepatitis C.

 Most premanufactured glass guitar slides are made of borosilicate glass.

 Borosilicate is also a material of choice for evacuated-tube solar thermal technology because of its high strength and heat resistance.

-The thermal insulation tiles on the Space Shuttle were coated with a borosilicate glass.
+The thermal protection tiles on the Space Shuttle and SpaceX Starship are coated with a borosilicate glass.

 Borosilicate glasses are used for immobilisation and disposal of radioactive wastes.
 In most countries high-level radioactive waste has been incorporated into alkali borosilicate or phosphate vitreous waste forms for many years; vitrification is an established technology.
 Vitrification is a particularly attractive immobilization route because of the high chemical durability of the vitrified glass product.
 The chemical resistance of glass can allow it to remain in a corrosive environment for many thousands or even millions of years.

 Borosilicate glass tubing is used in specialty TIG welding torch nozzles in place of standard alumina nozzles.
 This allows a clear view of the arc in situations where visibility is limited.